swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 ```

 Managed buffer pointers are pointer types -- as such, they can be compared whether or not they are addressing a buffer of copyable items.

+(Note: conformance generalizations like this can cause compatibility issues when newly written code is deployed on older platforms that pre-date the generalization.
+We do not expect this to be an issue in this case, as the generalization is compatible with the implementations we previously shipped.)

 ### Making `indices` universally available on unsafe buffer pointers